-Lumpiang Gulay (Fried Vegetable Spring Rolls) is a delicious way to enjoy a medley of sautéed vegetables tucked inside crispy lumpia wrappers, served with a spiced vinegar dipping sauce.
+Lumpiang Gulay are fried vegetable spring rolls filled with a medley of sautéed vegetables tucked inside crispy lumpia wrappers, then served with a spiced vinegar dipping sauce.
 They are easy to make, freezer-friendly, and always a crowd-pleaser!

 Jump to: